 Modern Slavery Statement

-AMP Clean Energy has a zero-tolerance approach to any form of modern slavery.
-We are committed to acting ethically and with integrity and transparency in all business dealings.
-We have implemented systems and controls to safeguard against modern slavery taking place within the business or our supply chain and we which we continue to actively monitor and improve.
+AMP has a zero-tolerance approach to any form of modern slavery.
+We are committed to acting ethically and with integrity and transparency in all business dealings by ensuring that there is no slavery or human trafficking in any part of our business or our supply chains.
+We have implemented systems and controls to safeguard against modern slavery taking place within the business or our supply chain which we continue to actively monitor and improve.

 Our business